Homemade Chocolate Cream Pie

 And then enjoy!
 Savor each creamy bite, and don’t feel obliged to share.
 It’s totally your prerogative.

-Remove from heat and add the butter and vanilla.
+- Remove from heat and add the butter and vanilla.
 Mix well.
+Serve immediately warm, or pour into cups with lids and store in the refrigerator.